zerogwei/te-balancer-amms/README.md

 # te-balancer-amms
-# Balancer V2 Dynamic Weghts Adjusting Pools
+# Balancer V2 Dynamic Weights Adjusting Pools
 Utilising Dynamic Weigths Changing with the goal of minimizing Impermanent Loss (IL) through implementing a open-loop, closed loop system(s) in a Balancer pool.
 Repository for containing all my working documents for the TE Balancer AMM research group See the [HackMD](https://hackmd.io/RJfV_fy3SZSWdgZcpdUD1A) for a more thorough overview